-Linked to the introduction of these restrictive immigration policies in secondary care, and the confusion around entitlement to care it has brought into the NHS, we have also seen an increase in administrative barriers to accessing primary care services for people without an official immigration status or who lack documentation.
+Linked to the introduction of these restrictive immigration policies in secondary care, and the confusion around entitlement to care it has brought into the NHS, we have also seen an increase in administrative barriers to accessing primary care services for un/under documented groups.
 NHS England produced guidance in 2015 clarifying that patients should not be turned away from registering with GP practices if they lack proof of ID, address or immigration status.

 However, in 2017, additional questions were added to GMS1 forms regarding a patient's immigration or residency status which, while voluntary, have reinforced a fear of accessing services for patients and led to some practices checking proof of immigration status - although some practices do cross out the section in question.
-This has contributed to poor implementation of national guidance and to registration being frequently denied to patients who cannot provide this documentation.
+This has contributed to frequently poor implementation of national guidance and to registration being routinely denied to un/underdocumented patients who cannot provide this documentation.